-SPEED DIRECTION (CD401EB/CD401DB ONLY)
+SPEED DIRECTION (CD401EB-SB ONLY)

-CD401EB and CD401DB are speed log displays developed for vessels going in both directions, like ferry boats.
+CD401EB-SB, SKIPPER 2 Axis EML with Backwards option, is a speed log display developed for vessels going in both directions, like ferry boats.

-On these systems the NMEA signal out to repeaters are reversable.
+On this system the NMEA signal out to repeaters are reversable.
 The wanted speed direction can be switched by connecting the DIMUP-input to Vcc and connect a switch between the DIMCOM-input and ground.
 The screen will show the same direction but NMEA VBW will change polarity.
-The NMEA output sentence VMXDR is used to indicate the speed direction for the CD401EB/CD401DB system.
+The NMEA output sentence VMXDR is used to indicate the speed direction for the CD401EB-SB system.
 The VMXDR NMEA output sentence is sent if the VMVBW NMEA sentence output is enabled.